Skip to main content

 1. Obtain a Globus identity

 c.
 After logging in, your Globus identity can be found under Settings > Account > Identity.
-Your primary identity may be in the form of an email address or a 36-character UUID.
-Either value may be used with Constellation.
+Your primary identity is the first field displayed to the right of the crown icon and may be in the form of an email address or [globus_username]@globusid.org.

 2. Create your Constellation user account